 Assistant Professor Noritaka Minami: email@example.com

-All students are invited to submit work to the annual Student Juried Show including drawing, painting, photography, color theory, two and three dimensional design, graphic design, ceramics and sculpture, and any combination thereof.
+All students are invited to submit work to the annual Student Juried Exhibition including drawing, painting, printmaking, photography, color theory, graphic design, ceramics, sculpture, performance, video, installation, sound work, and any combination thereof.
+All entries are original works of the student and have been completed in the last year.
+Awards will be announced during the opening reception.
 Click here for more information.

 There are also a variety of internship opportunities available.
 Click here for more information about internships.